 Where do you see the direct hit?

-I think it's going to be I'm becoming more and more convinced around Naples, Bonita Springs, after crossing the Keys.
+I think it's going to be, I'm becoming more and more convinced around Naples, Bonita Springs, after crossing the Keys.

-And I'm I'm working on the situation.
+And I'm working on the situation.

-We tried alluding to this yesterday.
+We were alluding to this yesterday.

 Pam, we've told everybody that needs to evacuate, right?

-And and people are doing it.
+And people are doing it.

-Pam Bondi.
+Pam Bondi?

 We have.